WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 What's in it for me
 -------------------

-Wheather your a teacher a librarian or a hacker, in this article I will try to show you how sensors could be deployed in your environment.
+Whether your a teacher a librarian or a hacker, in this article I will try to show you how sensors could be deployed in your environment.
 I will show some examples of real-world scenario's aka IoT in the wild, as well as a prototype of an interactive bookshelf I've been working on.
 If you don't have a technical background, some parts of this blog might be hard to understand, I suggest you skip all code parts, and read it anyway to get a little understanding of what all the buzz about Internet of Things is all about.
 Since the cost of the devices that are at the core of this revolution (microcontrollers) are now dirt-cheap, it's hard to get devices without them, yes, even your toothbrush will be equipped with these kind of technologies.